-2.1 An employee who wishes to take unpaid leave should complete and submit the Request for Unpaid Leave form (available in Welsh and English) to their Institute Manager, Institute Director, Head of Department or Head of Professional Services in the first instance.
-This request must then be forwarded onto the Director of Human Resources along with the Head of Department, Institute Manager or Institute Director comments.
+2.1 An employee who wishes to take unpaid leave should complete and submit the Request for Unpaid Leave form (available in Welsh and English) to their Institute Manager, Institute Director, Head of Department or Head of Professional Services Department in the first instance.
+This request must then be forwarded onto the appropriate Human Resources Operational Team along with the Head of Department, Institute Manager or Institute Director comments.
 This will then be considered by the Post Approvals Group.
 The Unpaid Leave Request form can be found at (insert web link).
 An employee wishing to apply for unpaid leave must give notice twice as long as the leave request.
 An example is illustrated below:

 2.3 If the period of leave requested is greater than 3 months, the employee should apply for time off using the University’s Career Break Policy.

 2.4 In some circumstances unpaid leave may not be the most appropriate arrangement for the employee.
 In such instances alternative arrangements more appropriate to the individual case may be agreed between the employee and their Head of Department.
-Alternative arrangements could include leave in accordance with the University’s policies for Maternity Leave, Adoption Leave, Paternity Leave, Shared Parental Leave, Parental Leave, Compassionate, Emergency Time Off, Career Break or Flexible Working.
+Alternative arrangements could include leave in accordance with the university’s policies for Maternity Leave, Adoption Leave, Paternity Leave, Shared Parental Leave, Parental Leave, Compassionate, Emergency Time Off, Career Break or Flexible Working.
 This policy does not apply to requests from academic staff for leave of absence and overseas leave.
 Such requests should be submitted in accordance with the Leave of Absence and Overseas Leave Procedure for Academic staff which can be found at http://www.aber.ac.uk/en/hr/tandc/overseasleave/ The suitability of any of the above arrangements should be considered as a possible alternative where appropriate.
 If there is any doubt as to the most appropriate policy framework then advice can be sought from the HR Department.